theunissenlab/kranky/README.md

 Kranky is built to write output using alsa or comedi.
 However, the program is constructed in such a way that makes it easy build a ao thread to play out in other systems.

 ## digital output
+Kranky provides several options for time locked digital outputs depending on your requirements and hardware.
+In general, most (inexpensive) devices don't do a great job of streaming out digital outputs time locked with analog outputs.
+### analog output as ttl
+If only a few digital outputs are required (ie record control, time/trial trigger, you can use analog channels as de-facto ttl channels.
+Kranky makes this easy and takes care of controlling the range of an analog signal to
+### "analogO->analogI-> Digital" (aad)
+Another option I came up with is to use an analog output to encode several ttl outputs.
+The most significant bits of the analog output encode the state of several (I have used up to 4) digital outputs.
+The decoding of this signal can be implemented with lots cheap hardware options, but kranky includes code to run on an arduino to read in analog signal and write out a digital signal.
+A basic arduino uno will do this with a 15us period, which is equivilent to ~66KhZ which is overkill or anything but the most Jim Simmonsesque applications.
+### Streaming Digital Outputs
+A third option if your hardware supports simultaneous streaming of analog and digital signals is to just stream out the digital.
+Let me know if you find a cheap option that does this well!
+I have thought about hacking apart a single analog output on a sound card as this would provide DO's implemented as AAD without the need to send it through a decoder.

 (will write up soon)
+### streaming digital outs
+If your hardware

 ## output to .wav file
 Kranky can also write to a wav file: